Moonbase Alpha

-Moonbase Alpha is a video game that provides a realistic simulation of life on a natural satellite, based on potential Moon base programs.
+Moonbase Alpha is a simulation video game based on potential Moon base programs.
 It was made by the Army Game Studio, developers of America's Army, and Virtual Heroes, Inc. in conjunction with NASA Learning Technologies.
 The game was released on July 6, 2010, as a free download on Steam.
 At the Interservice/Industry Training, Simulation and Education Conference in 2010, the game won the top honors in the government category of the Serious Game Showcase & Challenge.

 Moonbase Alpha remains available on Steam, and a modified version has been playable at an exhibit at the Museum of Science and Industry in Tampa, Florida since 2012.

+Gameplay

+Moonbase Alpha is a three-dimensional simulation game playable either as single-player or multi-player with up to six players.
+The player controls an astronaut who must repair or replace equipment damaged by a nearby meteor impact in an outpost on the Moon within a limited amount of time.
+The player uses a welding torch or a wrench; however, they can only carry one tool.
+The player repairs equipment by doing mini-games; for instance, welding repairs are done by tracing circuit lines.

+The size of the game map varies by the number of players in a server.
+A time limit of 25 minutes is set to repair the outpost, although this time limit can be turned off.

+Players can control a repair robot that carries a welding torch or a holding arm to make repairs in inaccessible areas.
+Repair robots can only be controlled through a console within a range limit.
+Players can also drive a lunar rover to travel across the map.